-In a recent work \cite{ReemISVD09}, a different representation of the cells was introduced, suggesting to consider each of the cells as a union of rays (lines segments).
+In \cite{ReemISVD2009proc}, a different representation of the cells was introduced, suggesting to consider each of the cells as a union of rays (lines segments).
+An illustration of this representation is given in Figure \bref{fig:VoronoiRays} and is formulated mathematically in Theorem \bref{thm:domInterval} below.
 This representation is related to, but different from, the fact that the Voronoi cells are star-shaped.
 The theory of Voronoi diagrams in general and of algorithms for computing Voronoi diagrams in particular, is very diverse, with plenty of interesting and important facts and ideas.
 In particular, the star-shaped property of the cells is a well-known fact.
-However (the following sentences were added as a result of a certain criticism the author has received), to the best of our knowledge, and this is said after an extensive search that we have made in the literature (for many years) and after conversations with (or in front of) many experts (in various scientific and technological domains), there has been no attempt or any kind of mention (even informal ones) before \cite{ReemISVD09} of the possibility to represent the Voronoi cells in the way described in Theorem \ref{thm:domInterval} and to use any kind of ray-shooting techniques to compute (possibly approximately) these cells.
-Phenomena (even basic ones) which have the potential to be valuable can be discovered despite a certain amount of research because there does not exist any known algorithm which enables the discovery of all of such phenomena (or at least decides without any doubt that all of such phenomena have been discovered) assuming certain parameters such as time and work are known in advance.
-New discoveries and new insights regarding known facts are being made by scientists all the time.
-This is an essential part of Science as a whole.
-The discovery of an algorithm of the type mentioned above (or at least its theoretical existence), will be, in a sense, something much better than a polynomial time algorithm for solving NP-complete problems. \begin{thm} The Voronoi cell $R_k$ of a site $p=p_k$ is a union of rays emanating from $p$ in various directions.
-More precisely, denote $A=\bigcup_{j\neq k}\{p_j\}$.
+However, to the best of our knowledge, and this is said after an extensive search that we have made in the literature (for many years) and after conversations with, or in front of, many experts, in various scientific and technological fields, there has been no attempt to use any kind of ray-shooting techniques to compute (possibly approximately) the Voronoi cells. \begin{thm} The Voronoi cell $R_k$ of a site $p=p_k$ is a union of rays emanating from $p$ in various directions.
+More precisely, denote $A:=\bigcup_{j\neq k}\{p_j\}$.
 Given a unit vector $\theta$, let